Everything you need to know about Italian wedding commission

 It is common practice in many European countries.

-A photographer who charges €3,000 is approached by a wedding planner who says they have a couple who wishes to work with them.
-But the planner works on commission and wants the photographer to add 10% on top of their fee, making it €3,300 for the couple.
-The planner gets their commission, the photographer their fee but the couple ends up paying €300 more than if they had gone direct or worked with a planner who doesn't work on commission.
+An example: A photographer charges €5,000 is approached by a wedding planner.
+The couple want to book.
+The planner works 'on commission' ie. they expect commission from every vendor you book for your wedding.
+The photographer won't swallow the 10% commission so 10% is added on top of the fee making it €3,300.
+The planner gets their commission, the photographer their fee and the couple ends up paying €300 more than if they had gone direct or worked with a planner who doesn't work on commission.

-Planner a - flat fee of 10,000 euro
+Planner a - flat fee of 10,000 euro - this is the total income they will receive for your wedding

-Planner b - fee of 4000 euro + commission through planning
+Planner b - fee of 4000 euro + commission through planning (transparently)

 Many planners have preferred supplier lists but this is not always driven by commission agreements.
 As long as you know what your options will be before booking, all is well.